Eastern Ethiopia - Mountains, Markets, Meals

 Pasta Al Forno…Tomato and Rice…Injera and Bread…Fresh Fruit

 The markets, the marvels, and the meals fulfill my travel needs in Eastern Ethiopia.
 I am satisfied, mellow, even a bit high.

 If Shakespeare had ever met an Ethiopian, he would have rewritten Romeo’s admiration of Juliet: “Like a bright pearl in an Ethiop’s smile.”
-Everywhere I traveled the local residents and the hotel and restaurant staff was always welcoming and helpful.
-The agents at the Ethiopian Airlines offices were uniformly professional and knowledgeable.
+Everywhere I travel the local residents and the hotel and restaurant staff are welcoming and helpful.
+The agents at the Ethiopian Airlines offices are professional and knowledgeable.
 Everyone smiles a gleaming white smile.

-My thanks and appreciation goes to my drivers and companions: Girmay in Axum, Abebe in Lalibela, Mickey in Gondar, Yigerem in Dire Dawa.
+My thanks and appreciation go to my drivers and companions: Girmay in Axum, Abebe in Lalibela, Mickey in Gondar, Yigerem in Dire Dawa.

 Thanks again to Girmay and Abebe for inviting me to their homes.

 I met a variety of spirited and energetic travelers: Yoni from Israel; Iris and Simone from Zurich; Paul, a geography teacher from the UK; Bernard from Orleans, France; Michelle and Russell from the UK; Josephine, Desire and Linda, Swedish grad students studying international development; Manfred, a history teacher and his wife Ingrid, a pharmacist, from Germany.

 I met Kalli from Texas.
 She and her husband Jacob have an Internet business.
 They can live anywhere, and they do.
 Last month they were in Kenya.
 Now they are in Ethiopia.
 Soon they will go to Turkey.
 Perhaps, on my recommendation they will go to Uzbekistan.